hoanhan101/hraft/PROPOSAL.md

 In this paper, I will describe my plan to build a distributed key-value store.
-The goal of this project to gain a better understanding of some specific topics in distributed systems, such as: distributed hash table, consensus protocol, RPC, CAP theorem.
+The goal of this project to gain a better understanding of some specific topics in distributed systems, such as: consensus algorithm, distributed hash table, RPC, CAP theorem.

-There are 3 big components that it has: a key-value storage, consensus protocol and routing/service discovery.
+There are 3 big components that it has: a key-value storage, consensus algorithm and routing/service discovery.

 ### A key-value storage